ishandutta0098/orion/README.md

 # orion
-A smart multi-agent system to turn JIRA tickets into GitHub PRs
+A smart multi-agent system to turn prompts into GitHub PRs